MamiyaA/Biomechanics-and-function-of-proprioceptors-Python-analysis-functions/README.md

-# Biomechanics and function of proprioceptors: Python analysis functions
+# Biomechanics and function of proprioceptors: Python analysis class and functions

-Jupyter notebook containing python functions for analyzing calcium imaging and cell movement tracking data recorded from the leg of fruit flies.
+Jupyter notebook containing python class and functions for analyzing calcium imaging and cell movement tracking data recorded from the leg of fruit flies.

 Brief description of the notebook/functions